Suspect in stolen vehicle shot during fight with Polk County deputy, Sheriff Judd says - NewsBreak

 MULBERRY, Fla.
 (WFLA) — A suspect in a stolen vehicle was injured Friday afternoon after being shot by a deputy during a fight, according to preliminary information from Sheriff Grady Judd.

 A release from the Polk County Sheriff’s Office said Lt.
-Laura Rhodes stopped a F350 driven by 47-year-old Michael Jeremy Hatfield of Bradenton in Mulberry at 11:50 a.m., believing it was connected to a stolen Bobcat and trailer out of Lakeland.Man who filmed himself sexually abusing child among 4 arrested in Polk County sting, sheriff says
+Laura Rhodes stopped a F350 driven by 47-year-old Michael Jeremy Hatfield of Bradenton in Mulberry at 11:50 a.m., believing it was connected to a stolen Caterpillar skid steer and trailer out of Lakeland.Man who filmed himself sexually abusing child among 4 arrested in Polk County sting, sheriff says

 The sheriff’s office explained that Hatfield got into a fight with Rhodes while she spoke with him.